-How Energy-from-Waste Works
+How Waste-to-Energy Works

-Wheelabrator Technologies owns and operates modern energy-from-waste facilities.
+Wheelabrator Technologies owns and operates modern waste-to-energy facilities.
 Unlike conventional power plants, these sophisticated facilities safely and effectively convert heterogeneous waste materials into clean, renewable energy and useful byproducts, while sustainably powering communities and protecting the environment.

-Here in our energy-from-waste plants, we weigh post-recycled waste delivered from residential, commercial, and special waste customers before transporting it to the tipping floor.
+Here in our waste-to-energy plants, we weigh post-recycled waste delivered from residential, commercial, and special waste customers before transporting it to the tipping floor.
 Material is visually inspected before being pushed into the fuel bunker.
 This waste material can vary widely in moisture content and thermal value, so it's continually managed in the bunker to ensure consistency.

 Our facilities use local fuel—everyday household and business waste—to generate clean, local energy for our communities